 You can check first if the theme you are already using perhaps has an update available and whether or not that update is mobile-friendly.
 If it is, updating your theme will be pretty much all you have to do.
 More importantly, updating your theme will provide your website with new security fixes, which will improve both your website and your overall business.

 If your website is hosted on WordPress.com, WordPress will automatically offer you a mobile-friendly theme for your website, depending on the theme you already have.
-If you’re using WordPress on your own hosting provider, you can check your theme and WordPress version by using one of the following methods.
+If you’re using WordPress with your own web hosting company, you can check your theme and WordPress version by using one of the following methods.

 If you are using Joomla as your CMS, you can check which version of the installation you are using by checking your administration interface, checking your System Information page in your administration interface or by checking the file /version.php, which contains the version number and is typically found in /libraries/joomla/ files.